 Many students have requested that the university reintroduce a “no detriment” policy for this academic year.
 The group Students For Academic Mitigation, which started at Exeter, has received over 20,000 signatures on its petition “to dispute the failure to introduce national, fair mitigation policies to protect our futures”.

-The university said that “The University, Students’ Guild in Exeter and Students’ Union in Cornwall have been working in partnership, involving committed student representatives, to ensure that you are not disadvantaged as a result of the many impacts of the pandemic.”
+“The University, Students’ Guild in Exeter and Students’ Union in Cornwall have been working in partnership, involving committed student representatives, to ensure that you are not disadvantaged as a result of the many impacts of the pandemic”, the university said.

 In the “no-disadvantage guarantee”, three “safety nets” have been developed for “whole cohorts”, “individual students”, and “finalists and taught postgraduate students entering the job market or applying for further study”.